Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 	>**Note**: Make sure the location specified matches the location of the storage account you've configured in the Getting Started section.
 Also make sure that the service name is available to create the dns of the virtual machine.

-1. Once the provisioning proces finish, connect to the virtual machine using Remote Desktop and verify if it was automatically joined to your existing domain.
+1. Once the provisioning process finish, connect to the virtual machine using Remote Desktop and verify if it was automatically joined to your existing domain.
 To do so, open server manager and verify that the machine is joined to the domain.

 	![Virtual machine joined to the domain](Images/vm-joined-to-the-domain.png?raw=true "Virtual machine joined to the domain")